 The policy brief addresses two important questions.
-Firstly, the role of climate litigation this far in addressing legal claims for loss and damage.
-Secondly, the potential that climate litigation holds in redressing the claims of losses and damages.
-The brief provides an analysis of how the two arenas of legal action - negotiations and litigation - interact and how they can work together to provide a more robust legal basis for supporting issues of loss and damage.
+Firstly, the role of climate litigation this far in addressing legal claims for Loss & Damage.
+Secondly, the potential that climate litigation holds in redressing the claims of Loss & Damage.
+The brief provides an analysis of how the two arenas of legal action - negotiations and litigation - interact and how they can work together to provide a more robust legal basis for supporting issues of Loss & Damage.

-This policy brief owes its framing and insights to the thought leadership of Cesar Rodruguez Garavito, Professor of Clinical Law at NYU Law and Dr. Saleemul Huq, Director of the International Center for Climate Change and Development who have been instrumental in shaping the field of climate litigation and negotiations on loss and damage respectively.
+This policy brief owes its framing and insights to the thought leadership of César Rodríguez-Garavito, Professor of Clinical Law at NYU Law, and Dr. Saleemul Huq, Director of the International Center for Climate Change and Development, who have been instrumental in shaping the field of climate litigation and negotiations on Loss & Damage respectively.